geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 cp geomesa/geomesa-plugin/target/geomesa-plugin-accumulo1.5-1.0.0-rc.4-SNAPSHOT-geoserver-plugin.jar ~/dev/geoserver-2.5.2/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

-There are additional jars that are specific to your installation that you will also need to copy to GeoServer's `lib` directory.
-These may include (the specific jars are included only for reference, and only apply if you are using Accumulo 1.5.1 and Hadoop 2.2):
+There are additional JARs that are specific to your installation that you will also need to copy to GeoServer's `lib` directory.
+These may include (the specific JARs are included only for reference, and only apply if you are using Accumulo 1.5.1 and Hadoop 2.2):

 * Accumulo